Gizmotronn/acord-robotics.github11/_posts/2018-07-17-time-to-givegifts-to-everyone.markdown

 # The best solutions
 ## Gitbook
 Gitbook's tagline is "Document Everything", and with the sleek and intuitive user interface that you're presented with, it's hard not to.
 Gitbook makes writing documentation (which is something that I find fun, but a lot of other programmers don't) fun and easy, and it integrates well with existing github repositories.

+You can choose to either push or pull commits/files from or to Github with Gitbook - what this means is that you can